nebari-dev/nebari-docs/docs/docs/tutorials/run-notebooks-as-a-job.md

 Only users in the `admin` or `developer` groups will have access to create notebook jobs.
 For more information regarding users and groups, please visit [How to configure Keycloak](/how-tos/configure-keycloak-howto.md)
 :::

+All associated workflows have a TTL (time-to-live) set to 600 seconds.
+This means that regardless of whether or not your workflow was successful, it will be deleted after 10 mins.
+The downside is that those logs are now gone, that said, the upside is that the workflow no longer consumes compute resources once deleted.

 ## Submit Jupyter Notebooks to run on a schedule